Circadian Biology — Nobel Prize Science Reference

 Shift bedtime gradually, not abruptly

 Move bedtime 15–30 minutes earlier every 2–3 days when advancing.
-For delay (eastward adjustment), you can move 30 minutes later per day — this is easier because it aligns with the natural 24.2h drift.
+For delay (westward jet lag adjustment), you can move 30 minutes later per day — this aligns with the natural 24.2h drift.
 Abrupt large shifts typically fail because they exceed the SCN’s resynchronisation rate.

 4